Castux/microfun/README.md

 ```

 will return 0 given an empty tuple, the sum of the two elements when given a 2-tuple, and will generate a runtime error for any other input.

+## Lazy evaluation

+Expressions are evaluated as late as possible:

+- When matching against a number, the expression is fully evaluated and the result compared to the pattern
+- When matching against a tuple pattern, the expression is reduced until either
+    - It reduces to a number, in which case the matching fails
+    - It reduces to a tuple, in which case the size of the tuple is compared to the size of the tuple pattern: different lengths means no match, same lengths means a match.
+Note that the subexpressions are *not* evaluated at that time, they are only bound to the identifiers in the pattern in case of successful match.
+    - Note that matching against a single identifier (which always succeeds), does not cause reduction of the expression, only binding.
+- When applying built-in functions, such as arithmetic functions, which require full evaluation of the expression, and perform type checking.
+- When applying the special functions `eval` or `show`

+Note also that an expression which is bound to an identifier is never evaluated more than once (in other words, its value is memoized).
+This allows efficient and mind-bending things like:

+`fibonacci = concat {1,1} (zipWith add fibonacci (tail fibonacci))`

 ## Function application